pa-ba/reg-machine/README.md

 # Calculating compilers for register machines

-This repository contains Coq formalisation of compiler calculations for register machines and the full Haskell sources of the calculated compilers.
+This repository contains a Coq formalisation of compiler calculations for register machines along with the full Haskell source code of the calculated compilers.

 ## Coq formalisation